 Tip: This action changes the indicator light for the part from the fault state to the normal state.
-Go to step 9 on page 30.
+Go to step 9 on page 31.

 7. Select the resource for the replaced part from the Resource Repair Action menu.
 When a test is run on a resource in system verification mode, and that resource has an entry in the AIX error log, if the test on the resource was successful, the Resource Repair Action menu appears.
-Complete the following steps to update the AIX error log to indicate that a system-detectable part has been replaced.
+Complete the following steps to update the AIX error log to indicate that a system-detectable part has been a.
+Select the resource that has been replaced from the Resource Repair Action menu.
+If the repair action was reseating a cable or adapter, select the resource associated with that repair action.
+If the resource associated with your action does not appear on the resource list, select sysplanar0 and press Enter.